Residential Zoned Land Tax

 How do I check if land is liable for Residential Zoned Land Tax?

-If your residential property is shown on the map, you do not have to make a submission to remove it if it is liable to Local Property Tax because this means that it will not be liable for RZLT.
+If your residential property is shown on the map, you do not have to make a submission to remove it if the property is liable to Local Property Tax because this means that it will not be liable for RZLT.

 If you are a landowner and you make a submission, you can appeal the decision of a local authority if you do not agree with it.